CDRT/docs/bios/settings/thinkcenter/ata_drive_setup.md

 <details><summary>Hard Disk Pre-Delay</summary>

-This delay ensures the hard disk has initialized after power up, prior to being accessed, to avoid the disk hanging.
+Ensures the hard disk has initialized after power up, prior to being accessed.
+This avoids the disk hanging because of access by the OS before initialization.

 One of 8 possible options for the delay time: